-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items internal joinery and kitcher hangs were moved.
-Kitchen units were visually inspected excluding appliances.
-The kitchen units are to a range of built-in wall and base units and provide adequate work top and storage areas.
-The internal doors are to a mixture of timber panel design and glazed timber panel design.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an electric fire within the living room.
-Internal decorations Visually inspected.
-Paintwork, paperwork, tilework and PVC panelling noted.
-Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electric meter and fuse board are wall mounted to a cupboard within the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is externally housed to a PVC casing to the side elevation.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-There is a sink unit within the kitchen.
-SANITARY ARRANGEMENTS: There is a two piece suite and separate mixer shower within the shower room.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The plumbing, where seen, is of copper supply pipes and PVC waste pipes, however, due to the age of the property it is possible that some section of lead plumbing still exist in concealed areas.
+The sanitary arrangements comprise a two piece suite in the shower room and a two piece suite in the wc compartment.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with the boiler being located within the roof space. it is presumed the gas fired boiler provides the hot water supply.
+The property benefits from a gas fired central heating system serving steel panel radiators with the combination boiler wall mounted within the kitchen.
+There are electric radiators present within the wc compartment and the shower room.
+It would appear domestic hot water is off the central heating system.
 Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Connected to the main public sewer which is adopted by the Local Authority.
+Dramage Neither drains nor drainage systems were tested.
+Presumed to main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a ownership.

-carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of
+Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.